How to buy Stacks (STX) in the UK

 The whole process can take as little as 15 minutes and all you'll need is a smartphone or computer, an internet connection, photo identification and a means of payment.

 Find an exchange to buy, sell and trade STX by comparing deposit methods, supported fiat currencies and fees.
-Select Go to site to sign up directly with the provider.
+Select Go to site to sign up directly with the exchange.

 How do I find the best places to buy Stacks?